Understanding similar words

 The workers wave as the leader passes.

 Improving your vocabulary

-The most important thing you can do in academic writing is to write clearly, without confusing or muddling ideas.
-You should never try to make your writing look more academic by using ‘clever’ words for their own sake.
-Nevertheless, it is good practice (as long as you do not sacrifice clarity) to use a wide variety of general vocabulary in academic writing.
-This sheet aims to show you a range of alternative words to express ideas that often occur in assignments.
+The most important thing to do in academic writing is to write clearly without confusing or muddling ideas.
+You shouldn't try to make your writing look more academic by using ‘clever’ words for their own sake – but it's good practice to use a variety of general vocabulary in academic writing.
+We've listed a range of words to express ideas in assignments below.